jylisadoney/intro-excel-2/3-record.md

 * Click on cell `A1`
 * Navigate to the `Developer` tab and the `Code` section
 * Click on `Stop Recording`

+Since we already recorded a `BookListDeleteColumnMacro` using `relative references` that will delete the duplicate content in `Column B`, we do not need to create another one.

 ## [Helpful hints about macros](#helpful-hints-about-macros)
 * Use `relative references`